pkshreeman/100DaysOfCode/log.md

 #### Day 20: June 17, 2017
 Successfully fixed the persistent bug.
 Forgot to include 'return' in the function.
 You'd think I'd know better...Now I have a functional prop-non-logical simon operational.
 Time to incorporate the states.
 Did not want to add logic until after the state is installed.

+#### Day 21: June 18, 2017
+Slow but steady progress with logic setup in Simon game.
+Losing motivation for some reason.